{{ summaryHeading }}

 Cutoff

-The minimum percent needed to enter a grade band.
+The minimum percent required to reach a particular grade band.

 References: